JernejPuc/sidegame-py/README.md

     - `kick A`: Remove client with ID `A` from the remainder of the session.

-### AI actor interface (deprecated & undergoing revision)
+### AI actor interface

 Actor implementations can inherit from the `sidegame.game.client.base::SDGLiveClientBase` class and facilitate interaction with a pre-trained model, remote inference or optimisation servers, etc.

-Examples can be viewed in the form of `sdgai.actor::SDGSimpleActor` and `sdgai.actor::SDGRemoteActor`.
-They can be used with `models/pcnet-sl.pth`, a model trained with imitation learning via `run_supervised.py`, although highly overfitted and not very useful in practice.
+As an example, `sdgai.actor::SDGActorClient` can run multiple instances of `models/pcnet-sl.pth`, a model trained with imitation learning via `sdgai/run_supervised.py`.
+Note that its performance is limited due to overfitting on a small dataset.

+A reinforcement learning example replaces the clients and server with `sdgai.rl::SDGSyncEnv`, a lock-step version of the environment without real-time networking constraints.
+The implementation in `sdgai.rl` is based on [`discit`](https://github.com/jernejpuc/discit), but no trained model is available to be used at this time.

+The examples rely on additional `requirements-ai.txt` and `requirements-rl.txt`, respectively.

 ### Notes on performance